Dog Bite Injuries and the Law in New Jersey

 What to do if you’ve been attacked by a dog

 If you’re bitten by a dog in NJ, you should contact an experienced dog bite lawyer to represent you.
-A lawyer can help you obtain compensation for injuries sustained as a result of the attack.
+A personal injury lawyer can help you obtain compensation for injuries sustained as a result of the attack.

 Dog bites often result in serious injuries such as lacerations, nerve damage and disfigurement.
 The medical costs associated with dog bites can be very high.
 Facial wounds, especially to children, can require multiple surgeries over several years.
 Even initial emergency room visits can be extremely expensive.
 Dog bite injuries can cause long-term physical, financial, and emotional damage.